odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

 If you're curious about the infrastructure we use to handle monitoring and logging at Namshi let me just give you a brief overview:

+* our legacy systems log to [Graylog](https://www.graylog.org/) through specialized transports (ie. [winston-graylog2](https://github.com/namshi/winston-graylog2))
-* most of our apps are running in containers and log to `stdout` *
+* the rest of our apps are running in containers and log to `stdout`
+* there's a container, on each host, that collects all docker logs and ships them to [sematext's logsene](https://sematext.com/logsene/)
+* on staging, we give devs a bit more freedom and let them have a look at the [kubernetes' dashboard](https://github.com/kubernetes/dashboard#kubernetes-dashboard)
+* [NewRelic](https://newrelic.com/) monitors crashes and performance
+* [Sensu](https://sensuapp.org/) runs checks that ensure things are running smoothly (ie. `ping google.com` from the machines, check we have at least X products on the website, etc)

-If you'd like to read more about logging, I'd recommend [this article](http://www.masterzen.fr/2013/01/13/the-10-commandments-of-logging/) that helped me shape this post.
+If you'd like to read more about logging, I'd recommend [this article](http://www.masterzen.fr/2013/01/13/the-10-commandments-of-logging/) that really helped me shape this post.

+Cheers!